 Note: This walking tour runs concurrently with the four-day Vermont biking tours making it an ideal choice for couples, friends or family traveling together who have different interests.
 One or more people in the group may do the walking tour while others may prefer the biking.
 All tour guests will stay in the same lodging and eat together.
 Some portions of the tour days will overlap as well.

-The October 1-4 and 8-11 fall foliage departures have an added perk.
-An expert photographer, whose widely published photos have been featured on the covers of Yankee Magazine and Vermont Life, will accompany the tours.
+The October 8-11 fall foliage departure has an added perk.
+An expert photographer, whose widely published photos have been featured on the covers of Yankee Magazine and Vermont Life, will accompany the tour.
 He will provide techniques and suggestions for creatively capturing the light and the tapestries of Vermont’s magnificent landscapes while bathed in radiant fall color.
 In the evening, he will offer helpful tips for improving your photos whether using a professional camera or simply your cell phone.
 He’ll share insights and secrets about how the experts create their remarkable compositions.

 - Discover the remarkable beauty of Vermont while walking scenic trails and carriage roads

 - Stay in a fine country inn in Woodstock, VT